ThePhD/sol2/docs/source/tutorial/getting-started.rst

 getting started
 ===============

-Let's get you going with Sol!
-To start, you'll need to use a lua distribution of some sort.
-Sol doesn't provide that: it only wraps the API that comes with it, so you can pick whatever distribution you like for your application.
+Let's get you going with sol!
+To start, you'll need to use a lua distribution of some sort. sol doesn't provide that: it only wraps the API that comes with it, so you can pick whatever distribution you like for your application.
 There are lots, but the two popular ones are `vanilla Lua`_ and speedy `LuaJIT`_ .
-We recommend vanilla Lua if you're getting started, LuaJIT if you need speed and can handle some caveats: the interface for Sol doesn't change no matter what Lua version you're using.
+We recommend vanilla Lua if you're getting started, LuaJIT if you need speed and can handle some caveats: the interface for sol doesn't change no matter what Lua version you're using.

 If you need help getting or building Lua, check out the `Lua page on getting started`_.
 Note that for Visual Studio, one can simply download the sources, include all the Lua library files in that project, and then build for debug/release, x86/x64/ARM rather easily and with minimal interference.
 Just make sure to adjust the Project Property page to build as a static library (or a DLL with the proper define set in the ``Preprocessor`` step).